YongoDavid/Demo-2024-Feb/README.md

 4-feb
-not doing much today , just reviewing all my notes that i have taken , both in my books and on my note pad
+not doing much today , just reviewing all my notes that i have taken , both in my books and on my note pad gsthering some strenght to begin my 8 hours again